 Your Dreams Notebook

-One of the first and most important steps in this Lucid dreaming journey is to get yourself a dream journal.
-You can buy an excellent Lucid Dream Journal at Amazon HERE
+One of the first and most important steps in this Lucid dreaming journey is to get yourself a dream journal and also to learn how to keep a dream journal You can buy an excellent Lucid Dream Journal at Amazon HERE

 What's the purpose of a Dream Journal?